 5. Failing to plan.
 The ideal time to begin your transition from the old ISO 13485:2003 standard to the new 2016 version is by the end of this year, 2018.
 That means that your organization has its transition audit scheduled to occur before we get into 2019, otherwise you maybe be cutting things too close as the final deadline for transition is set for March 1st, 2019.
 If you wait until 2019 then you run the risk of having to compete for auditors whose schedules are filling up or are left with little time for corrections if your auditor finds non-conformities that need correcting.
 Either way, your company could find itself in a position where your certification could lapse simply because you run out of time.

 Chris offered these 3 suggestions for meeting these challenges and making sure that your business gets ahead during this transition period:

-As we enter less than one calendar year before all ISO 13485 standards must be updated to the newest revision, now is the time to start preparing if you're a medical device manufacture or medical device supplier who is, and wants to remain, ISO certified.
-Visit our ISO 13485:2016 Certification page
+As we enter less than one calendar year before all ISO 13485 standards must be updated to the newest ISO 13485 revisions, now is the time to start preparing if you're a medical device manufacturer or medical device supplier who is, and wants to remain, ISO certified.